MounishSenisetty/EcoDense/README.md

 # **EcoDense: Innovating a Greener Future 🌿**

+# **Problem Statement:**
+As climate change accelerates, individuals and organizations struggle to measure and reduce their carbon footprints effectively.
+There is a need for a simple yet powerful tool that integrates AI-driven insights to promote sustainable living and efficient resource utilization.

 **EcoDense** is a sustainability-focused project aimed at reducing carbon emissions and promoting eco-friendly practices through innovative tools and technologies.
 This project leverages AI-powered solutions to provide actionable insights, user-friendly tools, and resources to help individuals and businesses reduce their environmental impact.

 ## **Features**